 - a 1.5% late fee being assessed on your account

+Don’t ignore a hold notice or assume that financial aid (or someone else) will clear the hold for you.
+Be proactive and take charge by clearing your account.
+Visit Student Account Services as soon as you are aware of your financial hold if you have any questions.
 If you fail to clear holds and be confirmed by the confirmation deadline, you will be dropped from classes and the process will begin to withdraw you from the University.
-To be reinstated, you must pay late confirmation and late add fees and secure the signature of each instructor.
+To be reinstated, you must cover your account as well as pay late confirmation and late add fees and secure the signature of each instructor.
 You are not guaranteed a seat in any class from which you were dropped.

 Certain courses are assessed special fees to help cover additional costs above the standard classroom instruction expenses.

-All students are required to pay the mandatory fees.
-These fees cover such items as health services, student activities and organizations, the student union and recreation facilities, building maintenance and upkeep, and technical equipment in computer clusters, language labs, art facilities and labs.
+All students are required to pay mandatory fees.
+These fees cover such items as student activities and organizations, the student union and recreation facilities, health services*, building maintenance and upkeep, and technical equipment in computer clusters, language labs, art facilities and labs. (*Please note: PSU does not require nor offer health insurance; health service fees do not go toward student health insurance and no proof of insurance is required.)

 Undergraduate students taking more than 17 credit hours are assessed a per credit overload fee based on tuition status and residency.
 Students will be required to sign an overload form acknowledging the extra fee at the time they register for the overload.